xuzmocode4-325/recipes-app-api/README.md

         *   **`command`**: Specifies the command to run when the container starts.
             *   `sh -c "python manage.py wait_for_db && python manage.py migrate && python manage.py runserver 0.0.0.0:8000"`: This command executes a shell script that first waits for the database to be available, then applies any pending database migrations, and finally starts the Django development server on host `0.0.0.0` and port `8000`.
         *   **`environment`**: Sets environment variables for the container.
             *   `- DB_HOST=db`: Sets the database host to `db`.
-Because Docker Compose uses the service names for automatic DNS resolution, `db` will resolve to the database container's IP address[1].
+Because Docker Compose uses the service names for automatic DNS resolution, `db` will resolve to the database container's IP address.
             *   `- DB_NAME=devdb`: Sets the database name to `devdb`.
             *   `- DB_USER=devuser`: Sets the database user to `devuser`.
             *   `- DB_PASS=changeme`: Sets the database password to `changeme`.